aws/aws-lambda-ruby-runtime-interface-client/README.md

 The next step would be to copy your Lambda function code into the image's working directory.
-You will need to set the `ENTRYPOINT` property of the Docker image to invoke the Runtime Interface Client and then set the `CMD` argument to specify the desired handler.
+You will need to set the `ENTRYPOINT` property of the Docker image to invoke the Runtime Interface Client and set the `_HANDLER` environment variable to specify the desired handler.

+**Important**: The Runtime Interface Client requires the handler to be specified via the `_HANDLER` environment variable.

 Example Dockerfile:
 ```dockerfile